Setup Menus in Admin Panel

 • Learning and development

-EYFS says “every child is an individual who is always growing and who has the potential to be resilient, competent, confident, and self-assured.
-Babies and young children develop at their own pace and in their own unique ways in all areas of development.”
+EYFS says “Every child is an individual who is always growing and who has the potential to be resilient, competent, confident, and self-assured.
+Babies and young children develop at their own pace and in their unique ways in all areas of development.”

-You should look out for the following when monitoring instruction in the EYFS:
+You should look out for the following when monitoring instructions in the EYFS:

 • Teacher-student exchanges that point to learning.